-O Number of long-term care recipients who are moved from fee-for-service into managed care
+Number of long-term care recipients who are moved from fee-for-service into managed care Measure Class: Other Measure Type: Outcome Measure Frequency: Quarterly Preferred Trend: Up Measure Baseline Value: 3.6 Date: 6/30/2008 Measure Baseline Description: 3.6% for Fiscal Year (FY) 2008 Measure Target Value: 5.0 Date: 6/30/2011

-Measure Class: Other Measure Type: Outcome Measure Frequency: Quarterly Preferred Trend: Up Measure Baseline Value: 3.6 Date: 6/30/2008 Measure Baseline Description: 3.6% for Fiscal Year (FY) 2008 Measure Target Value: 5.0 Date: 6/30/2010 Measure Target Description: 2.5% for FY's 2008, 2 009 & 5.0% for 2010
+Measure Target Description: 5% for FY's 2010, 2011 and 2012

-Data Source and Calculation: Source: Agency data system Calculation: Based on a Virginia Medicaid Management Information System (VaMMIS) special statistical program report generated by the Budget and Forecast Division.
+Data Source and Calculation: Agency data system Calculation: Based on a Virginia Medicaid Management Information System (VaMMIS) special statistical program report generated by the Budget and Forecast Division.
 This report program determines the number of individuals receiving long term care services through managed care as a percentage of all persons receiving long-term care services.
 Information about this report should be directed to the Budget & Forecast Division.